tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 81 (DuFr).md

 - (DR::1749-01-15) : Arrive in [[Orenlas]] in morning after traveling through the evening across the mountains; dinner party
 - (DR::1749-01-16) : Visit [[Arheste]]; sooth her pain with powerful ki; speak with her all day; depart at dusk for [[Uzgukhar]]

+#### New Treasure

+A meta-resource: 5 times during the course of the campaign, you can get retroactive advice from Arheste on how she would have approached a challenge having to deal with Apollyon, his artifacts of power, Rai's hand, or related topics.

 ## Narrative

 We begin on [[Vindristjarna]], as the party has returned to the skyship after several days at the Elemental Forge while [[Faldrak Bronzehammer|Faldrak]] constructed a number of magic items from the residual energy of the forge left behind by [[Sh’shethis]]'s departure.
 The day before, as [[Faldrak Bronzehammer|Faldrak]] finished his work, the party had viewed the [[Elemental Forge Vision|forge itself in Eudomes' mirror]].
 Now, we pick up as the party heads south for Orenlas, and [[Faldrak Bronzehammer|Faldrak]] writes in his journal: